 TYPE I Diabetes

-I was invited to participate in a JDRF photo shoot when I was 7 years old after a friend passed on the opportunity.
-I was on the cover of JDRF’s Annual Financial Report, made friends with the JDRF staff and was invited to participate in a national TV ad, “What does hope look like?” with Mary Tyler Moore.
+Jackson was invited to participate in a JDRF photo shoot when he was 7 years old after a friend passed on the opportunity.
+He was on the cover of JDRF’s Annual Financial Report, made friends with the JDRF staff and was invited to participate in a national TV ad, “What does hope look like?” with Mary Tyler Moore.

-I moved from New York to Santa Barbara in 2015 and started going to the William Sansum Diabetes Research Center.
-My doctor is Dr. Jordan Pinsker and coincidentally he is working on the Closed-loop Artificial Pancreas System, which is the same system I narrated about years ago in NY in the JDRF movie, "Almost Bionic."
-I had the opportunity to be one of 250 participants in an International Closed-loop Artificial Pancreas trial.
-A change is gonna come!
+Jackson moved from New York to Santa Barbara in 2015 and started going to the William Sansum Diabetes Research Center.
+His doctor is Dr. Jordan Pinsker and coincidentally was working on the Closed-loop Artificial Pancreas System, which is the same system he narrated about years ago in NY in the JDRF "Almost Bionic."
+Jackson had the opportunity to be one of 250 participants in an International Closed-loop Artificial Pancreas pump (TANDEM) trial which he now wears.

 JDRF (formerly known as the Juvenile Diabetes Research Foundation) is a major charitable 501(c)(3) organization dedicated to funding type 1 diabetes research (T1D).
 JDRF’s stated vision is “a world without type 1 diabetes.”